North Korean cult of personality: Kim Il Sung (1948-1994)

 among the people.
-While there is genuine affection for Kim Il-sung, it has been manipulated by the government for political purposes.
+While there is genuine affection for Kim Il Sung, it has been manipulated by the government for political purposes.

-The personality cult had its beginnings as early as 1949, with the appearance of the first statues of Kim Il-sung.
-The veneration of Kim Il-sung came into full effect following a mass purge in 1953.
-In 1967, Kim Jong-il was appointed to the state propaganda and information department, where he began to focus his energy on developing the veneration of his father.
-It was around this time that the title Suryong ('Great Leader') came into habitual usage.
-However, Kim Il-sung had begun calling himself "Great Leader" as early as 1949.
+The veneration of Kim Il Sung came into full effect following a mass purge in 1953.
+In 1967, Kim Jong Il was appointed to the state propaganda and information department, where he began to focus his energy on developing the veneration of his father.
+It was around this time that the title Widaehan Suryong ('Great Leader') came into habitual usage.
+However, Kim Il Sung had begun calling himself "Great Leader" as early as 1949.

 Hwang Jang-yop, the second highest level North Korean defector, has said that the country is completely ruled by the sole ideology of the "Great Leader".
-He further said that during the de-Stalinization period in the USSR, when Stalin's cult of personality was dismantled in 1956, some North Korean students studying in the Soviet Union also began to criticize Kim Il-sung's growing personality cult and when they returned home they "were subject to intensive interrogation that lasted for months" and "Those found the least bit suspicious were killed in secret".
+He further said that during the de-Stalinization period in the USSR, when Stalin's cult of personality was dismantled in 1956, some North Korean students studying in the Soviet Union also began to criticize Kim Il Sung's growing personality cult and when they returned home they "were subject to intensive interrogation that lasted for months" and "Those found the least bit suspicious were killed in secret".

-According to official biographies, Kim Il-sung came from a long lineage of leaders and official North Korean modern history focuses on his life and activities.
+According to official biographies, Kim Il Sung came from a long lineage of leaders and official North Korean modern history focuses on his life and activities.
 He is credited with almost single-handedly defeating the Japanese at the end of the occupation of Korea (ignoring Soviet and American efforts) and with rebuilding the nation after the Korean War.
 Over the course of his life he was granted titles of esteem such as "Sun", "Great Chairman", "Heavenly Leader" and many others, as well as awards like the "Double Hero Gold Medal".
 These titles and awards were often self-given and the practice would be repeated by his son.
-The Korean Central News Agency (the official government news agency) continually reported on the titles and perceived affection granted to Kim Il-sung by world leaders including Mao Zedong of China, Fidel Castro of Cuba and Jimmy Carter of the United States.
+The Korean Central News Agency (the official government news agency) continually reported on the titles and perceived affection granted to Kim Il Sung by world leaders including Mao Zedong of China, Fidel Castro of Cuba and Jimmy Carter of the United States.

-All major publications (newspapers, textbooks etc.) were to include "words of instruction" from Kim Il-sung.
+All major publications (newspapers, textbooks etc.) were to include "words of instruction" from Kim Il Sung.

-Additionally, his name must be written as a single word in one line, it may not be split into two parts if there is a page break or the line of text runs out of room (for example: Kim Il-sung, not Kim Il-...sung).
+Additionally, his name must be written as a single word in one line, it may not be split into two parts if there is a page break or the line of text runs out of room (for example: Kim Il Sung, not Kim Il...Sung).